 Working Papers

-The Business Cycle Dynamics of the Wealth Distribution R&R at JPE Macro
+The Business Cycle Dynamics of the Wealth Distribution Accepted at JPE Macro

 We use new disaggregated household balance sheet measures to quantify the business cycle dynamics of the wealth distribution in the US since 1989.
 After introducing these data and establishing their credibility, we show that wealth inequality is highly procyclical, mostly reflecting heterogeneous exposures to aggregate price risk, although group-specific asset return and saving dynamics also contribute.
 We next show that a decrease in the output gap and increase in the unemployment rate cause wealth inequality to increase and contribute to its procyclicality, as do accommodative monetary policy shocks.
 Finally, we show that the distribution of household balance sheets evolved very differently during the last two recessions.
 Our results imply that accurate models of wealth dynamics require a sufficiently rich portfolio choice problem.